PopoviciEusebiu/Application_front_desk_employees_of_a_library/README.md

 - CRUD on employees’ information.
 - Generate reports for a particular period containing the activities performed by an employee.
 The data will be stored in a database.
-Use the Layers architectural pattern to organize your application
--All the inputs of the application will be validated against invalid data before submitting the data and saving it in the database.
+Use the Layers architectural pattern to organize your application.
+All the inputs of the application will be validated against invalid data before submitting the data and saving it in the database.